Freedom, Doership and the Control Problem

 When Doing the Right Thing Is Unclear – Dharma Conflict and Moral Paralysis

-You are facing a situation where two things you believe in seem to pull in opposite directions.
-Maybe someone you love is the one who needs to be held accountable.
-Maybe your job requires an action that feels, in isolation, like it violates a principle you hold.
-Maybe doing nothing feels wrong, and doing something […]
+You are facing a situation where two things you believe in pull in opposite directions.
+Someone you love is the one who needs to be held accountable.
+Your job requires an action that feels, in isolation, like it violates a principle you hold.
+Doing nothing feels wrong, and doing something feels equally wrong.
+You know […]

 If I am not the doer of actions, will I still act responsibly in life?

-There is a specific worry that brings a person to this question, and it is worth naming precisely.
+There is a specific worry that brings a person to this question.
 You have heard or read that Vedanta teaches you are not the doer of your actions.
-And immediately something in you resists: if I am not responsible, who is?
-If no one owns the action, what stops […]
+And immediately something resists: if I am not responsible, who is?
+If no one owns the action, what stops everything from falling apart — my work, my […]

 Am I free to shape my life, or is everything already decided by karma or God’s will?